Redeploy Windows virtual machine to new Azure node

 If you have been facing difficulties troubleshooting Remote Desktop (RDP) connection or application access to Windows-based Azure virtual machine (VM), redeploying the VM may help.
 When you redeploy a VM, Azure will shut down the VM, move the VM to a new node within the Azure infrastructure, and then power it back on, retaining all your configuration options and associated resources.
 This article shows you how to redeploy a VM using Azure PowerShell or the Azure portal.

-After you redeploy a VM, the temporary disk is lost and dynamic IP addresses associated with virtual network interface are updated.
+After you redeploy a VM, all the data that you saved on the temporary disk and Ephemeral disk is lost.
+The dynamic IP addresses associated with virtual network interface are updated.

 Use the Azure CLI

 Redeploy your VM with az vm redeploy.
 The following example redeploys the VM named myVM in the resource group named myResourceGroup:

 az vm redeploy --resource-group myResourceGroup --name myVM